Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Model.md

 {{< centeredImage
         src="/assets/content/model/specific_none.png"
         alt="Specific state transition diagram"
-        caption="The state transition diagram of a person centred around the state of being infected with a pathogen resistant to antibiotic $$n$$ in the precedence of antibiotics" >}}
+        caption="The state transition diagram of a person centred around the state of being infected with a pathogen resistant to antibiotic $n$ in the precedence of antibiotics" >}}

 {{< new_sheet >}}

 #### 2. Treatment and mutation

-Antibiotics are used in a specific order, which are numbered accordingly for clarity (with $$1$$ being the first administered, and $$n$$ being the last for antibiotics $$1..n$$ ).
+Antibiotics are used in a specific order, which are numbered accordingly for clarity (with $1$ being the first administered, and $n$ being the last for antibiotics $1..n$ ).
 This is to simulate the real-world, where different antibiotics are used in a tiered system, reserving the last for highly dangerous, multi-drug resistant pathogens - and is an important aspect of our model, as our product attempts to identify CRE, which are a type of these resistant pathogens.

 Pathogens have a small chance of mutating to develop resistance to antibiotics being used to treat them, as such strains will only become dominant when there is a pressure giving them a survival advantage.